Sebarz98/pd_sleep/README.md

 <img width="753" alt="Screenshot 2022-06-13 at 10 35 54" src="https://user-images.githubusercontent.com/70062910/173338961-3c5fb644-f62f-4f31-97be-bd5547816c08.png">

 ### Source-Based-Morphometry(SBM) - Part 2
-The analysis consisted in comparing the Gray Matter of 11 PD patients (median age 39 years) vs 11 Healthy controls with an Early Chronotype (EC - median age 31 years) and other 11 with a Late Chronotype (LC - median age 31 years).
+The analysis consisted in comparing the Grey and White Matter of 11 PD patients (median age 39 years) vs 11 Healthy controls with an Early Chronotype (EC - median age 31 years) and other 11 with a Late Chronotype (LC - median age 31 years).
-Only the components with a p.value of <0.001 have been reported here.
+Only the components with a p.value of <0.05 have been reported here.
 The regions have been identified based on the Talairach Coordinates, where the voxels above threshold |Z| > 1.5 were converted.
 The regions with the maximum t-value have been reported.

+#### GM ONLY

-#### PD vs EC
+##### PD vs EC
 7th Independent Component(IC): The Middle and Inferior Temporal Gyrus are the areas where the EC show the highest GM density compared to PD, while the Uncus the lowest.

 <img width="753" alt="Screenshot 2022-06-20 at 08 09 13" src="https://user-images.githubusercontent.com/70062910/174615281-c654d3b1-e335-4f67-bed8-7b297950e69b.png">